 Corneal Cross-Linking is an in-office procedure performed over the cornea with or without vision correction.
 It is performed on patients that have thin corneas with a high prescription, or patients that have abnormally weak corneal structure, such as keratoconus.
 An eye disease that causes your cornea to grow thinner and start bulging out in a cone shape can cause some significant vision problems, including high levels of astigmatism.
-At Advanced Lasik in Manhattan, New York City, and Long Beach, California, expert ophthalmologist Randa Garrana, MD, offers a highly advanced new keratoconus treatment called Corneal Cross-Linking with Riboflavin.
+At Advanced Lasik in Manhattan, New York City, Long Beach, California, and Pasadena, California expert ophthalmologist Randa Garrana, MD, offers a highly advanced new keratoconus treatment called Corneal Cross-Linking with Riboflavin.
 To learn how this treatment can help you, click the online scheduler or book your appointment by calling the office nearest you now.

 Keratoconus is an eye disease that changes the shape of your cornea.
 As your cornea grows thinner, it bulges into a conical shape.
 Common symptoms of early-stage keratoconus can include: